What is a Dilapidation Report?

 If the work to be carried out involves below-ground structures – such as underground parking, or deep foundations for a multi-storey building – then a dilapidation works report is essential in case this work affects the foundations or structure of the existing building.
 In these cases, a copy of the dilapidation survey needs to be provided to the owner of the existing building.

-Similarly, with any construction work likely to produce significant vibration, such as excavation, demolition or road building, it is important to have a dilapidation report as a record of the original state of an adjacent existing building in case the vibration affects either the structure or fabric of the building.
+Similarly, with any construction work likely to produce significant vibration, such as excavation, demolition or road building, it is important to have a dilapidation report in Melbourne as a record of the original state of an adjacent existing building in case the vibration affects either the structure or fabric of the building.

 Sometimes a local council can make a request that a dilapidation works report include council property – such as the road surface, curbs and gutters, footpath and signs – in case these are damaged by heavy construction vehicles.